-Years ago when I had my first home, the mortgage was sold off by the lender, and the result was a dispute about the balance.
-I contended I owed around $3,000 less than the new servicer of my mortgage claimed.
+Years ago when Clark had his first home, he tells the story of how the mortgage was sold off by the lender and the result was a dispute about the balance.

 Now that we're in the era of computers, we assume the balances that lenders are tracking will be accurate.
-But they're not.
-With all the mortgage mess of the past few years, this is not a time to blindly trust your lender when they report a mortgage balance.
+But they're not necessarily.
+If your mortgage changed hands recently, this is not a time to blindly trust your lender when they report a mortgage balance.

 Thankfully, it's very simple to ensure you're tracked correctly.
 Print out an amortization schedule for free at DinkyTown.net or HSH.com.

 It is imperative that you keep proof of all mortgage payments throughout the entire life of your loan.
 That avoids the danger of your payments being misapplied to another loan.

 "Banking—much like life—gets messy and is not always completely accurate," Clark says.
 "In this case, it's not that the banks are trying to cheat you; it's just that their record-keeping is incompetent."

 Want to really slash years off your mortgage?
 Try this!

 Have you received an offer in your mailbox promising that you could save $10,000, $20,000 or even $30,000 on your mortgage by getting set up on a bi-weekly payment plan?
 It sounds appealing, but there's a much smarter way to approach bi-weekly payments.